-GRC 5.0: Achieving Cognitive GRC
+Part II: AI in GRC: GRC 5.0: Achieving Cognitive GRC with AI

 As emphasized earlier, establishing a robust and effective risk management and governance framework is crucial to ensuring compliance to internal or regulatory requirements.
-The key, however, is to understand how GRC has matured over the years to adapt to the transforming facets of business as technology continues to evolve drastically to enhance the way that businesses function.
+The key, however, is to understand how GRC has matured over the years to adapt to the transforming facets of business as technology continues to evolve drastically to enhance the way that business’s function.
 From being fragmented and obscure to being integrated and defined, GRC has seen a transition from usage of papers, emails, and spreadsheets to advanced technology platforms which are effective and agile in nature.
 Given the current scenario of growing organizational complexities comprised of increasing business units, distribution channels, geographies, human resources, etc., there is no doubt that organizations would need to adopt technology quickly.
 This is required to not only survive but to respond quickly and efficiently to business disruptions.

 Over the last few decades, businesses have been revolutionized, and the ability to manage and control organizations while delivering strategic objectives has become paramount.
 Technology has acted as an enabler and aided organizations to conduct GRC related activities in a more holistic manner.
 While traditional methods and older GRC tools can support workflows or act as data repositories, modern cognitive solutions augment the human effort by seamlessly linking, predicting, and providing actionable insights.
 Now with the advancements in cognitive technologies over the last several years, modern tools and techniques can be leveraged to drive efficiency, effectiveness, and agility into GRC initiatives.